 A Manchester woman represented by Clare is one of 200 people who have brought their cases to Thompsons Solicitors following controversial mesh surgery.

-Janet Eaton experienced excruciating pain after the trans-vaginal tape (TVT) mesh surgery which she underwent to correct incontinence following childbirth.
+Janet Eaton experienced excruciating pain after the tension-free vaginal tape (TVT) mesh surgery which she underwent to correct incontinence following childbirth.

 “Everything felt so rushed,” said Janet.
 “As soon as I saw the surgeon, he was set on the idea of me having mesh – or a ‘cradle’ as he called it.
 I was never fully informed about the potential side effects and, before I knew it, I was under the knife.”